On Colt parts in general

 These assumptions are erroneous most of the time.
-Great Western used surplus internal parts and hammers from Colt early on (below serial GW1000 or so for the Colt hammer with firing pin).
+Great Western used surplus internal parts and hammers from Colt early on (below serial GW1000 or so for .45’s with the Colt hammer with firing pin).
 After that, the Colt hammer was offered as an upgrade option.
 It is extraordinarily doubtful however that Great Western revolvers ever left the California factories with Colt barrels, cylinders, grip assemblies, or black rampant Colt grips.
 Great Westerns that have these are almost always parts guns, those having been modified in the aftermarket by independent gunsmiths or amateurs.

 Note the reverse, the case of Colt frames with Great Western barrels, cylinders, or grip assemblies.
 These are diminished Colts, also parts guns, but may have a Great Western connection.
 Hy Hunter, E&M, and Great Western all took in Colts for repair and refurbishing.
 Over 1954-56 such guns may have been rebuilt into functional shooters at the Great Western factory on Miner Street in west Los Angeles.